University of Kansas

 • Transfer students will have their applications to the School of Engineering evaluated on a case-by- case basis and must have a minimum GPA of 2.5 to be considered.

 • To enroll in any upper-level EECS course (numbered 300 and above), students must have fulfilled the Upper-Level Eligibility Requirements detailed above.
 Exceptions: EECS 312, EECS 330, EECS 361, and EECS 388 may be taken in the same semester as students are completing their upper-level eligibility.
-Students may also petition for a Partial Waiver of Upper Level Eligibility Requirements by completing the appropriate petition.
+Students may also petition for a Partial Waiver of Upper-Level Eligibility Requirements.

 • Credit/No Credit: For EECS majors, courses used to fulfill the KU Core 34 in Communications, Social & Behavioral Sciences, Arts & Humanities, U.S. Culture, and Global Culture accept Credit/No Credit.